TOTAL BONUSES:

 Finding Undervalued Moneyline Bets

 Undervalued Moneyline bets are usually in low-profile games.
-For instance, all high-profile games in the NFL will attract much betting interest.
+Identifying an undervalued favorite can lead to a winning bet with higher returnsFor instance, all high-profile games in the NFL will attract much betting interest.
 This is also reflected in the game’s odds and payouts.

 Consider Specific Match Ups

-How to calculate the implied probability of Negative odds 👩🏻💻
+How to calculate the implied probability of negative odds

 Implied probability represents the chances of an outcome happening, and you calculate this probability by dividing one by the given odds and converting it to percentages.
 Here is the formula for implied probability: